ksallberg/brunhilde/README.md

 ![alt tag](static/brunhilde.jpg)

+Serving many users concurrently is what brunhilde does for a living!

 brunhilde is a minimal Erlang/OTP web server, designed for rapid prototyping and hackathons/coding competitions.
 As simple as possible, so that it can